phansch/philhansch.net/_posts/2012-07-26-HelloGitHub.md

 This is not the first time I tried to get into using github.
 I admit that previously I had no idea what to use it for.
 But yesterday I stumbled upon [pages.github.com](http://pages.github.com) and I was immediately intrigued.
 So today, I downloaded the github app for windows and created my first repository.
 This was pretty straightforward and right now I prefer the GUI over the command line.

 ### Getting to know jekyll and liquid ###
 The first documentation I found, was [this one](https://help.github.com/categories/20/articles).
 It wasn't very helpful as it didn't explain how to actually create a page or even a blog.
-Turns out, I was looking in the wrong place. [jekyllbootstrap.com](http://jekyllbootstrap.com/) was the biggest help, especially the [introduction](http://jekyllbootstrap.com/lessons/jekyll-introduction.html).
+Turns out, I was looking in the wrong place. jekyllbootstrap.com (not existing anymore) was the biggest help, especially the introduction article.
 With the proper documentation at hand I quickly made progress and soon had my first template/page setup working.
 From there it was only a surprisingly small step to a blog.

 ### How this blog works ###